iterative/dvc.org/content/docs/start/data-management/discovering-and-accessing-data.md

 ---
-title: 'Get Started: Data and Model Access'
+title: 'Get Started: Discovering and accessing data'
 description: 'Get started with accessing data and models with DVC.
 Learn how to bring, explore, and access data artifacts from outside the project'
 ---

-# Get Started: Data and Model Access
+# Get Started: Discovering and accessing data

 <details>